Extending to a model structure is not a first-order property: Introduction

-In this paper we answer the question in the case when $\C$ is a preorder.
-In the study of model categories small categories do not usually arise, as by a theorem of Freyd all small bicomplete categories are preorders.
-However, as model categories have proved their usefulness over the last fifty years, we believe that a study of model categories independent of their uses is justified, and a first step in such a study is the classification of simple examples.
-The main result of this paper is the following: \begin{theorem} Let $\C$ be a bicomplete preorder and $\W$ a subcategory of $\C$.
-A model structure exists on $\C$ with weak equivalences $\W$ if and only if the following conditions hold. \begin{itemize} \item For any two composable morphisms $f$ and $g$ in $\W$, if $gf$ is in $\W$ then $f$ and $g$ are in $\W$. \item There exists a functor $\chi: \C \rto \C$ such that $\chi(\W) \subseteq \iso \C$, and for every object $A \in \C$, the diagram
+\begin{maintheorem} Let $\C$ be a preorder closed under finite limits and colimits, and let $\W$ be a subcategory of $\C$.
+A model structure exists on $\C$ with weak equivalences $\W$ if and only if the following conditions hold. \begin{itemize} \item[(a)] For any two composable morphisms $f$ and $g$ in $\C$, if $gf$ is in $\W$ then $f$ and $g$ are in $\W$. \item[(b)] There exists a functor $\chi: \C \rto \C$ such that $\chi(\W) \subseteq \iso \C$, and for every object $A \in \C$, the diagram